crimsonyash9012/Sentiment-analysis/README.md

-# Good Movie Bad Movie - IMDB Movie Review Sentiment Analyzer
+# VibeCheck - IMDB Movie Review Sentiment Analyzer

 A production-ready sentiment analysis that classifies movie reviews as positive or negative using machine learning.
 Built with scikit-learn and Flask, this project demonstrates end-to-end ML workflow from data preprocessing to model deployment.